-The communication contents of the proposed MFDKF and its derived algorithms are listed in Table \ref{Communication contents}, from which we can conclude that the S-MFDKF has the least amount of information interaction with its neighbors.
-Consequently, C-MFDKF is a good choice when the WSN communication capability is good.
-If a high level of consensus is not necessary, the MFDKF is the best option.
-And when the WSN communication capability is limited S-MFDKF should be applied.

-\begin{rmk} The MFDKF, C-MFDKF, and S-MFDKF are equivalent when communication between nodes is prohibited. \end{rmk}
+Table \ref{Communication contents} presents the communication contents and the number of sub-models about the proposed MFDKF and its derived algorithms.
+The S-MFDKF requires fewer sub-models to be fused and its computational effort is correspondingly lower.
+The detailed analysis is given in Section \ref{computational}.
+It can also be concluded that the S-MFDKF exhibits minimal information interaction with its neighbors, while the C-MFDKF demonstrates the highest level of interaction.
+The MFDKF, C-MFDKF, and S-MFDKF are equivalent when communication between nodes is prohibited.